blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 #### Data Type Reference

-A data type reference is an inline reference to a data-type.
 A data type reference will be compatible with another data type reference if the data types that are referred to are also compatible.

 > _Without_ non-primitive data types this implies that the references are to the same data type.